patszy/todo_list/readme.md

 * [Sources](#sources)

 ## General info
-This project is a solution of task for Junior Front-end Developer.
+This project is a simple todo list.
-Project is todo list.

 Website is in Ready to Manufacture version.